stephyllf/b9122_homework2/README.md

 **Author: Stephanie Liu

+## Webcralwer.py:
-## Webcralwer.py: the code we covered in class
+the sample of code we covered in class